 Dr. Henning Heppner ist not only a partner of NION.
 He’s also a founder of greenbox, a co-creation lab focussing on energy and infrastructure sectors to establish leading smart city concepts.
 In this interview he talks about the connection between Japan and Berlin – and how working together in creative tech hubs can help to find innovative solutions for our future.

-NION Berlin is on many levels an incredibly innovative project and you have been on board from the very beginning.
-You know the Japanese working culture well, so we would like to hear from you the reasons for opening upa location in Berlin to bring Japanese and German culture together?
+NION is at many levels an incredibly innovative project and you have been onboard from the very beginning.
+You know the Japanese working culture well, so we would like to hear from you.
+What are your reasons for opening up a location in Berlin to bring Japanese and German culture together?

-Similar to InfraLab and greenbox, which you have founded, at NION Berlin you are working on creating a lab situation, where Japanese entrepreneurs, big and small companies and researchers can get together with German experts to focus on the challenges for our modern world.
+Similar to InfraLab and greenbox, both of which you founded, at NION you are working on creating a lab situation.
+Here, Japanese entrepreneurs from companies of any size, and researchers can get together with German experts to focus on challenges of the modern world.

-That ́s why I believe we have a good chance to work together with Japanese companies and its government to create something that is the right answer for the challenges that we have.
-Japan has on a global scale a similar role as Germany: While Germany is strongly involved in the European Union, Japan is embedded in the Asian market.
-Together they could be a harmonious balance to other global markets, like North America.
+That is why I believe we have a good chance of working together with Japanese companies and their government to create something, which is the right answer to the challenges that we want to tackle.
+Japan has – on a global scale – a similar role to Germany: While Germany is strongly involved in the European Union, Japan is deeply embedded in the Asian market.
+Together they could bring a harmonious balance to other global markets, such as North America.

 Why is the hub situation so important to you?

-When you talk about the hub or Lab at NION Berlin you introduced the term “comfort level”.
+When you talk about the hub or lab at NION you introduced the term “comfort level”.
 What do you mean by that?

-Dr. Henning Heppner: At NION Berlin at a small scale everyone can experience the path of what is possible.
+Dr. Henning Heppner: At NION at a small scale, everyone can experience a path of what is possible.
 People can see Japanese food and technologies and they are good.
-People will realize: I know my things, but other things also work and are not bad, and I can combine them in a way that is even be er.
-We have created a comfort level and can expand from there, because if new things are happening it is always a bit scary, but you try it and show it and realize: it is not scary.
-Just then you are ready for the next step.
+People will realize: I know my stuff, but other things work too, are not that bad and I can combine them in a way that is even better.
+We have created a comfort level and can expand from here, because if new things are happening, it can be a bit scary, but you try it and show it and realize: it isn’t scary after all.
+Only then, are you ready to take the next step.

-NION Berlin will be far more than the sum of its parts.
+NION will be far more than the sum of its parts.
 How do you feel about the idea of a Japanese Sento within the development?
-How does that feed your idea of the Lab or hub?
+How does that feed into your idea of the lab or hub?

-Dr. Henning Heppner: There was a trend in Berlin already 250 years ago, where people had a natural synergy of working and living together: you even call it the Berlin model.
-Here we have a big chance with NION Berlin!
+Dr. Henning Heppner: There has already been a trend in Berlin, 250 years ago, where people had a natural synergy of working and living together: you even call it the Berlin model.
+Here we have a big chance with NION!
 Separation of work and life and private life is not there anymore.
-That is the element which is represented by the Sento and many other parts of NION Berlin.
-People who look for jobs these days are not just a racted to money.
+People who look for jobs these days are not just attracted to money.
 They look for a complete quality of life.
 That is what we try to establish here.

-Since we are talking about the creation of NION Berlin, what kind if housing do you envision for your Lab/ hub?
+Since we are talking about the creation of NION, what kind of housing do you envision for your lab / hub?

 Dr. Henning Heppner: What I see is always some sort of organism, something that lives.
-For me the physical environment is a modular and exible space.
-That ́s something I would strongly vote for, that we start immediately in some sort of temporary environment and see what works.
-Here at Infralab we are very proud of our containers, because they are a representation of our temporary environment.
-You live in there, you need some more space, you just stack another container.
-If you say, okay, now I need a bigger building, then that also works: you put the containers away and build your beautiful big building.
-So you can see the architectural process go hand in hand with the project.
+For me, the physical environment is a modular and flexible space.
+That’s something I would strongly vote for – that we start immediately in some sort of temporary environment and see what works.
+Here at InfraLab, we are very proud of our containers, because they are a representation of our temporary environment.
+You live in there, you need some more space?
+Just stack another container ontop of it.
+If you say, okay, now I need a bigger building, then that also works: you remove the containers and build your beautiful big building.
+So you can see the architectural process goes hand in hand with the project.
 We need to be able to be dynamic, and the building environment is an element of that.
-It needs to be always unfinished.
+It is an ongoing process.